ChandrakantCK/Summer-of-bitcoin-2021/README.md

 # Motivation behind the project:

-My motivation behind this project was to apply my knowledge and solve a real life problem.
-This project was asked in the Summer of Bitcoin 2021 challenge and the problem statement was to select optimal transactions producing maximum profit to a bitcoin miner.
+My motivation for working on this project was to put my knowledge to use and solve a real-world problem.
+This project was requested as part of the Summer of Bitcoin 2021 challenge, with the problem statement being to select optimal transactions that produce the greatest profit for a bitcoin miner.

 # Project Explanation:
-This project is based on a real life problem faced by a bitcoin miner.
-So, the work of a Bitcoin miner is to construct blocks by selecting a set of transactions from their mempool.
-Now each transaction in the mempool has got a certain fee which is collected by the miner if the transaction gets included in the block.
+This project is based on a real-world problem that a bitcoin miner faces.
+A Bitcoin miner's job is to create blocks by selecting a set of transactions from their mempool.
+Each transaction in the mempool now has a fee attached to it, which is collected by the miner if the transaction is included in the block.
-Also, each transaction has a weight which indicates the size of transactions.
-And also, it may be possible that a transaction contains two or more parent transactions which means that before taking a particular transaction, it is a must to take all its parent transactions.
+In addition, each transaction has a weight that indicates the size of the transaction.
+Furthermore, it is possible that a transaction contains two or more parent transactions, which means that before accepting a specific transaction, it is necessary to accept all of its parent transactions.

-Now, the job of a miner is to select an ordered list of transactions which have a combined weight below the maximum block weight and which also satisfies the parent child constraint.
+A miner's job now is to select an ordered list of transactions with a combined weight less than the maximum block weight and that also satisfy the parent child constraint.
-Now, naturally every miner wants to maximize its total fee.
+Naturally, every miner wants to maximise his or her total fee.

-So, here my work was to analyze the transactions and come up with an ordered list of transactions which satisfies the constraints and provides maximum profit to the miner.
+So, my job here was to analyse the transactions and create an ordered list of transactions that meet the constraints and maximise the miner's profit.

 # Challenges faced:

-This was a heuristic problem and was aimed at optimizing more and more to reach as close as possible to the perfect answer.
+This was a heuristic problem in which the goal was to optimise more and more in order to get as close to the perfect answer as possible.
-However a 100% perfect answer to the problem can be found out using min cut max flow algorithm.
+The min cut max flow algorithm, on the other hand, can find a perfect solution to the problem.
-However, considering the time complexity of min cut max flow algorithm, it can not be applied to large data sets having transaction ids close to 5000.
-Hence this was challenging to reach close to a perfect answer without using min cut max flow algorithm.
+However, due to the time complexity of the min cut max flow algorithm, it cannot be applied to large data sets with transaction ids in excess of 5000.
+As a result, it was difficult to come close to a perfect solution without using the min cut max flow algorithm.

 # Further Improvement:

-I am planning to understand and learn the min cut max flow algorithm and further pruning the cases to optimize the time and come up with an even better answer.
+I intend to understand and learn the min cut max flow algorithm, as well as prune the cases further to optimise time and produce an even better answer.

 # How does my algorithm work?